rrieunier/PFE-Drug-Repositioning/README.md

 ![logo ensc](https://ensc.bordeaux-inp.fr/sites/default/files/logo-ensc.png)
 ![logo enseirb](https://enseirb-matmeca.bordeaux-inp.fr/sites/default/files/logo-em.png)

-This repository provides a visualization tool to help biochemists to find new purposes for drugs based on their links in knowledge graphs.
+This repository provides a **Drugbank full database parser** and a **visualization tool** to help biochemists to find new purposes for drugs based on their links in knowledge graphs.

 **First of all, you should have a look to the respective READMEs of the backend and the frontend directories.**